sanjeev1ve/yatra/README.md

 # yatra
-All travel related invoicing solution.
+All travel related invoicing solution, which help to generate markup based invoice for customers.